jonathanskuy/cat-profile-optimiser/README.md

 The app opens at `http://localhost:8501`.
 Enter a cat's details in the sidebar and click **Analyse listing**.

-> **LLM key note (for judges):** the app is fully functional without an LLM key (every feature except the description rewrite works).
-To test the rewrite, supply a free/limited key in `.env` as above. _[Specify the provider and where to get a free key.]_
+> **LLM key note (for judges):** The app is fully functional without an LLM key — the score, explanation, recommendations, and what-if re-score all work.
+Only the AI description rewrite needs a key.
+To enable it, get a free API key from [Google AI Studio](https://aistudio.google.com/apikey) and add it to a `.env` file in the project root as `LLM_API_KEY=your_key_here` (locally), or via the Secrets settings if running on Streamlit Cloud.
+The free tier is sufficient for testing.

 ---